s06a/go-by-example/README.md

 # GO by example

-Examples and notes from [gobyexample.com](https://gobyexample.com/)
+Examples and notes from [gobyexample.com](https://gobyexample.com/).
+I have added some examples myself, but most of the content belongs to gobyexample.
+Additionally, an abridged version is being developed on this page as I progress through the process.

 ## abridged version